 If you are from a low income household (under £25,000 per year) and studying a full-time undergraduate course you will receive a £500 cash bonus after the end of the first semester for each academic year.
-This means you could be entitled up to an additional £1,500 over the course of a three year degree.
-Part-time undergraduate students will receive a pro-rata payment depending on the number of credits they are studying.
-You must be in receipt of tuition fee funding from Student Finance (see www.ucp.ac.uk for Terms and Conditions) This low income bonus is in addition to the annual £500 cash reward.
+This means you could be entitled to up to an additional £1,500 over the course of a three year degree.
+Part-time undergraduate students will receive a pro rata payment depending on the number of credits they are studying.
+You must be in receipt of tuition fee funding from Student Finance.
+This low income bonus is in addition to the annual £500 cash reward.

-Not available to postgraduate or HNC/D students.
+Not available to HNC/HND students.